grafana/k6-docs/docs/sources/next/javascript-api/jslib/http-instrumentation-tempo/_index.md

 # HTTP instrumentation for Tempo

 With this jslib, you can _instrument_ HTTP requests so that they emit traces as the test runs.
-Use it to include a tracing context in HTTP requests so that tracing backends (such as [Grafana Tempo](https://grafana.com/oss/tempo/)) can incorporate their results.
+Use it to include a tracing context in HTTP requests, which can then be used by a tracing backend such as [Grafana Tempo](https://grafana.com/docs/grafana-cloud/testing/k6/analyze-results/integration-with-grafana-cloud-traces/).

 ## About trace contexts